Coronavirus Test FAQs

 - First responders (emergency medicine technicians, police officers, firefighters and others) who have COVID-19 symptoms.

 - People with COVID-19 symptoms who live in long-term care facilities or other group living settings, including prisons and shelters.

 The next level of priority goes to those who:

 - Have COVID-19 symptoms such as cough, fever or chills, shortness of breath or difficulty breathing, muscle or body aches, sore throat, new loss of taste or smell, diarrhea, headache, new fatigue, nausea or vomiting, or congestion or runny nose.

 - Are recommended for testing by their doctor or local health department for public health monitoring or other reasons.

 People Who Don’t Have COVID-19 Symptoms:

 Many health experts believe that more people — including those with no symptoms of the virus — need to be tested to help prevent the virus’s spread.
-Since availability of testing supplies varies across the country, this is being discussed by federal, state and local agencies may recommend different guidelines.
+Since availability of testing supplies varies across the country, different federal, state and local agencies may recommend different guidelines.
 Johns Hopkins Medicine recommends self-quarantine and testing for people who have had a recent exposure to someone who has COVID-19.
 Periodic testing is also recommended for asymptomatic individuals living in high-risk congregate settings such as long-term care facilities.